 Mr. Wingfield’s representative matters include:

 - Gabara v.
 Facebook, Inc., Case No. 19-cv-9890 (S.D.N.Y.).
-Mr. Wingfield represents Facebook in a multi-patent litigation involving aspects of Facebook Messenger and 3D Photos.
+Mr. Wingfield successfully represented Facebook in a multi-patent litigation involving aspects of Facebook Messenger and 3D Photos.
 The district court granted Facebook’s motion to dismiss for failure to claim patent-eligible subject matter.

 - CellCast Techs., LLC v.
 United States, Case No. 15-cv-1307 (C.F.C.).
 Mr. Wingfield represents third-party defendant International Business Machines Corporation (IBM) in a patent infringement lawsuit concerning the government’s national alert messaging technology.